Three Filipinos Dead In UAE Floods: Officials - UrduPoint

 Dubai airport has witnessed chaotic scenes with crowds of marooned travellers clamouring for information about their flights.

-In an earlier statement on Friday, the Dubai airport said it "is facing a backlog of baggage due to resource constraints."
+In an earlier statement on Friday, Dubai airport said it "is facing a backlog of baggage due to resource constraints".

 "We have been providing necessary assistance and amenities to affected guests but due to road blockages, it's taken longer than we would have liked."

-Dubai Airports chief executive Paul Griffiths had told AFP on Thursday that he hopes to resume "something approaching normality" within 24 hours.
+Dubai Airports chief executive Paul Griffiths had told AFP on Thursday that he hoped to resume "something approaching normality" within 24 hours.

+Meanwhile, Dubai-based construction giant Emaar Properties said on Friday that it will repair all rain-related damage in its residential complexes free of charge.

+"We undertake to provide all possible support in such situations including complete repair of our customers' homes," Emaar chairman Mohamed Alabbar said in a statement carried by the Dubai government's media office.

 Recent Stories